z-------------/gh-releases-stats/README.md

   /* a Number representing total downloads for all releases and types; asset filenames optionally filtered by filterGlob */ })
 ```

+## Use as an API

+Send a request to `https://runkit.io/z-------------/gh-releases-stats-endpoint/branches/master/<owner>/<repo>`; total releases download count will be returned.